Termite Protection and Service Agreements

 - A complete termite booster treatment is performed at no additional cost every 7 to 10 years.

-- Lifetime termite coverage is provided as long as you pay your annual renewal fee and meet your obligations under our agreement.
+- Termite coverage is provided as long as you pay your annual renewal fee and meet your obligations under our agreement.

 - Annual inspection report includes a detailed description of all findings with photographs.